John Wanamaker Store: Crystal Tea Room

 Wanamaker's also was home to the Crystal Tea Room restaurant on the 9th floor, which closed to the public in 1995; it was restored as a private banquet hall, accommodating sit-down receptions of up to 1,000 people.
 A Wanamaker's guidebook from the 1920s states that the Crystal Tea Room was the largest dining room in Philadelphia, and one of the largest in the world.
 It once could serve 1,400 people at a time.
 It served breakfast in the morning, luncheon, and afternoon tea.
 The kitchen's big ovens could roast 75 turkeys at a time and the facility was equipped with lockers and baths for the employees.
 In acknowledgment of John Wanamaker's promotion of temperance causes, alcohol was not served in the Tea Room until after the family trust sold the store.
 There was informal modeling in the Tea Room.

 There was also a balcony café, the Terrace on the Court, on the third floor facing the Grand Court, where shoppers could hear the Wanamaker Organ as they dined.
 Macy's closed this restaurant in 2008.

+Christmas festivities

-Christmas Light Show
+Wanamaker Light Show

 In 1956, the Philadelphia Wanamaker's premiered a Christmas Light Show, a large musical and blinking light display several stories high, viewable from several levels of the building.
 Its popularity with Philadelphia parents and children, as well as tourists, ensured a continuous run, even after the building was sold to different business interests.

 For decades until 1994, the melodic baritone narrator of the show was John Facenda, known to Philadelphians for decades reporting the news on radio and television and known nationally as the voice of NFL Films.
 NFL Films' Ed Sabol referred to Facenda as "The Voice of God".
 His wordsmithing and dramatic baritone delivery were highlights of the shows and did much to boost Facenda's stock and mystique.
 Various announcers narrated the show between 1995 and 2005.
+The show is currently narrated by Julie Andrews and has accompanying Christmas carols by The Ray Conniff Singers.

+Dickens Village

+A miniature walkthrough Christmas village takes place on the third floor of the building, with the village themed around Charles Dickens' 1843 novella A Christmas Carol.

+In popular culture

+The outside of the store appears in the 1981 thriller film Blow Out.
+The store was used as a filming location for the fictional Prince & Company department store in the 1987 film Mannequin and its 1991 sequel, Mannequin Two: On the Move.
+The 1995 science fiction film 12 Monkeys also features the store.